The Honeymooners: Ralph Kramden

-Played by Jackie Gleason—a bus driver for the fictional Gotham Bus Company based in New York City.
-He is never seen driving a bus (except in publicity photos), but he sometimes is shown at the bus depot.
+Played by Jackie Gleason, a bus driver for the fictional Gotham Bus Company based in New York City, he is never seen driving a bus (except in publicity photos), but sometimes is shown at the bus depot.
 Ralph is frustrated by his lack of success and often develops get-rich-quick schemes.
-He is very short-tempered, frequently resorting to bellowing, insults, and hollow threats.
-Well hidden beneath the many layers of bluster, however, is a softhearted man who loves his wife and is devoted to his best pal, Ed Norton.
-Ralph enjoys bowling and playing pool; he's proficient at both, and he is an enthusiastic member of the Loyal Order of Raccoons (although in several episodes, a blackboard at the lodge lists his dues as being in arrears).
-Ralph's mother rarely is mentioned, although she does appear in one episode.
-Ralph's father is only mentioned in one episode ("Young Man with a Horn") as having given Ralph a cornet he learned to play as a boy, and Ralph insists on keeping the cornet when Alice suggests it be thrown away.
+He is short-tempered, frequently resorting to bellowing, insults, and hollow threats.
+Well-hidden beneath the many layers of bluster, however, is a softhearted man who loves his wife and is devoted to his best friend, Ed Norton.
+Ralph enjoys bowling and playing pool; he is proficient at both and is an enthusiastic member of the Loyal Order of Raccoons (although in several episodes, a blackboard at the lodge lists his dues as being in arrears).
+Ralph's mother rarely is mentioned, although she appears in one episode.
+Ralph's father is mentioned in only one episode ("Young Man with a Horn") as having given Ralph a cornet he learned to play as a boy, and Ralph insists on keeping the cornet when Alice suggests it be thrown away.

-The Ralph character was given honorary membership in the real New York City bus drivers' union (Local 100 of the Transport Workers Union) during the run of the show, and a Brooklyn bus depot was named in Gleason's honor after his death.
+The Ralph Kramden character was given honorary membership in the real New York City bus drivers' union (Local 100 of the Transport Workers Union) during the run of the show, and a Brooklyn bus depot was named in Gleason's honor after his death.
 Ralph Kramden was the inspiration for the animated character Fred Flintstone.
-An eight-foot-tall bronze statue of a jolly Jackie Gleason in the bus driver's uniform was also erected in 1999 in front of Manhattan's midtown Port Authority Bus Terminal.
+An eight-foot-tall bronze statue of a jolly Jackie Gleason in a bus driver's uniform was erected in 1999 in front of Manhattan's midtown Port Authority Bus Terminal.
 TV Land funded the statue in cooperation with Gleason's estate and the Port Authority.
+Also in 1999, Ralph was ranked #13 on TV Guides list of the 50 greatest TV characters.